h2o/leaktrace/README.md

 % ./annotate.pl -p (pidof h2o) -f /path/to/leaktrace.dump
 ```

-annotate.pl resolves the calling addresses to lines of source files if possible, and emits an output like following:
+annotate.pl resolves the call sites to lines of source files if possible, and emits an output like following:
 ```
 addr    bytes   alloc   free    coll    location libcrypto.so.3+1b746e   723472  6998    4281    0       CRYPTO_zalloc at ??:?